loadsys/CakePHP-Skeleton/README.md

 cd /path/to/CakePHP-Skeleton
 composer install
 ```
-(The second line pulls a Cake core into `Vendor/cakephp/cakephp/lib/` and the Loadsys shell scripts into the `bin/` directory.)
+(The last line pulls a Cake core into `Vendor/cakephp/cakephp/lib/` and the Loadsys shell scripts into the `bin/` directory.)

 Note that there are two composer config files in this project.